 High School Scholarships

-The High School Scholarship applications will be awarded based on a combination of the student’s financial need as well as the merit of the student’s work.
-Grant awards are up to $2,500 per year, per student.
+Scholarships are awarded based on a combination of the student’s financial need as well as the merit of the student’s work.
 Funding may be used for tuition, books and lab fees, but may not be used for room and board.

 Have questions about application processes?